shubhamp98/shubhamp98/README.md

 - ⚡ Fun fact: ...
 -->

-I'm an Android and Web application developer with different aptitudes.
-The region of my experience incorporates, however not constrained to android and web development, support, internet business developments.
-My most grounded aptitudes are Kotlin, PHP, Wordpress, HTML/CSS.
+I am a developer who is passionate about stuff like Android and Web application development.
+Few tech that I enjoy working in are Kotlin, PHP, Firebase, MongoDB and Wordpress.
 I spend a large amount of my free time exploring the latest technology advancements in the software development and various applications development world...specially in Ethical hacking (Penetration Testing) to learn something new.

 <!--
 - 👨 Know more about me at Sourcerer